Itanaki/Itanaki/README.md

 # Languages and Tools I use:
 <p align="left"> <a href="https://www.arduino.cc/" target="_blank" rel="noreferrer"> <img src="https://cdn.worldvectorlogo.com/logos/arduino-1.svg" alt="arduino" width="40" height="40"/> </a> <a href="https://www.linux.org/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/linux/linux-original.svg" alt="linux" width="40" height="40"/> </a> </p>

+# Reflection:
+The completion of these tasks and activities, as well as the big examination, has left me eager.
+The passionate approach I've been adopting has been the best decision I've made while taking this course.
+This compilation serves as my determination as I complete this course and progress to the next level of understanding about this subject.
+The information and skills I've gained will serve as my foundation while I pursue the profession I want after graduation.
+This website will serve as a record of my efforts as I go on to the next chapter of my book.

 ## Projects